 We may reflect on a verse from Scripture, “Look at the birds of the air; they do not sow or reap or store away in barns, and yet your heavenly Father feeds them.
 Are you not much more valuable than they?”
 Mathew 6:26.
 God provides.
 As three waves draw close in ceaseless flow, the birds are guided to their provision, trusting innately in a nature greater than themselves.

-Enjoy a beautiful portrait of sandpipers in this Disney Pixar short video entitled “Piper” which viewed before the showing of “Finding Dory”.
-I know you’ll REALLY enjoy watching it on youtube:
+Enjoy a beautiful portrait of sandpipers in a Disney Pixar short video entitled “Piper” on You Tube which was shown in theaters before the start of “Finding Dory”.
+I know you’ll REALLY enjoy watching it.